 Heading straight for the 'reasoning' part of the brain with an expectation of learning, will not work so well if the child is dysregulated and disconnected from others.

 A range of strategies should be applied to an incident.
 These may include:

 - Counting down

 - Mindfulness

 - breathing

 - Stress balls

+- Complete a job

-- Puzzle
+Puzzle